Setting up your personally-owned Mac

 to print to Computing Lab Printers

 To install PaperCut MF on your computer so that you can print to the Computing Lab printers, please follow these directions.
 Once setup, you can print from applications like normal, then you will be prompted to login to PaperCut.
-After sending your job to PaperCut you may visit any of the Computing Labs and print your job from the Release Stations next to the printer.
+After sending your job to PaperCut you may visit any of the Computing Labs and print your job directly from the MFD.

 - Install the PaperCut Client

 - Add the PaperCut Printer to OS X

 - Set the PaperCut printer to use Duplex as default

 If you already have PaperCut and are installing to troubleshoot or upgrade, please quit Papercut and drag it from Applications to the Trash